aswarren/pangenome_graphs/README.md

 ## Data

-Examples from the paper https://www.biorxiv.org/content/early/2017/11/08/215988 can be found in the data directory.
+Examples from the paper https://www.biorxiv.org/content/early/2017/11/08/215988

+Zipped versions can be found in the data directory.

 These data can also be found and manipulated at PATRIC BRC (currently requires free account) at the following https://patricbrc.org/workspace/public/panaconda@patricbrc.org/Panaconda/PanSyntenyExamples